emmercm/www/src/now.md

 ## 📍 Living in

-Los Angeles, CA since late 202experiencing the sun, surf, and food of the most populous county in the US, r, and ote t ci the.
+Los Angeles, CA since late 202experiencing the sun, surf, and food of the most populous county in the  the, r, and otmst ci the.

 ## 🏢 Working at